Homeschooling High School Made Easy

 - Course Descriptions and Reference Letters

 If you are currently homeschooling a middle schooler, I urge you to check out Homeschooling High School with College in Mind.
-I have been homeschooling as long as Betsy has, and my oldest started college this year.
-I have two more kids to go, and I will be using Betsy’s tips to make our ‘high school planning toward college’ an easier process.
+I have been homeschooling as long as Betsy has, and my oldest will graduate as an honor student at the head of his class this year, while my middle son is just getting started as a college freshman.
+I have one more kid to go, and I am still using Betsy’s tips to make our ‘high school planning toward college’ an easier process.